 1. Change you desire

 Change you desire by definition hasn’t happened yet.
 It is change that you have had time to think about as a result of identifying what you believe is missing from your life or what you would like to be different and better.
-This might be a desired change in your personal behaviors, thoughts or circumstances.
-This sort of change is motivated by a longed for improvement in areas such as finances, health, fitness, relationships, employment status and a sense of wellbeing, confidence, peace and happiness.
-This can be a very frustrating and energy draining type of change to be struggling with on your own, especially if you can’t seem to land your desired results despite all your efforts or past successes.
+This might be a desired change in your personal behaviours, thoughts or circumstances.
+This sort of change is motivated by a longed-for improvement in areas such as finances, health, fitness, relationships, employment status and a sense of wellbeing, confidence, peace and happiness.
+This can be a very frustrating and energy-draining type of change to be struggling with on your own, especially if you can’t seem to land your desired results despite all your efforts or past successes.

 2. Undesired/unexpected change